Key Takeaways

 • The loss of one subscriber is often a much bigger hit to your revenue than the loss of one user in the ad revenue model.

-• If your content is leaked, copied, or shared, you have a much more difficult time getting users to subscribe.
+• If your content is leaked, copied, or shared, you have a much more difficult time getting users to subscribe and maintain customer lifetime value (CLTV).

 -- Article Continues Below --